aelabassi/Maze/README.md

 ### SDL2:

-SDL2 is most cross-platfrom used library for game developements, it's designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.
+SDL2 is most cross-platfrom used library for game develpements, it's designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.

 ### UPNG: